Wiffzack/Imtoolazy/README.md

 Windows Firewall Rules.
 In the next version if some network problems occurs it should offer the user some solutions.
 It is compatible with py2exe.
-This is necessary because it is a simple alternative to get admin rights , which are important to add Rules to the Windows Firewall.
+This is necessary because it is a simple alternative to get admin rights , which are required to add Rules to the Windows Firewall.

 Instruction: